 - Now navigate to the ‘’Scheduled Tasks’’ tab and find and uncheck the tasks that have unusual image paths i.e. File not found.

-- Reboot the computer after you have performed all the above-mentioned steps and hopefully the issue might’ve been resolved by now but if the problem still persists proceed to the next potential fix indexed below.
+- Go ahead and restart your computer after implementing the steps above and hopefully you will be able to fix the issue.
+However, if the problem still persists proceed to the next potential fix indexed below.

 SOLUTION 11: Remove Taskeng.exe Pop-Up Error From Your Browser